meetthehorizon/arch-dots/README.md

 curl -sS https://starship.rs/install.sh | sh
 ```

-Make sure you follow the documentation of hyprland first to install core dependencies
+Make sure you follow the documentation of hyprland first
 Then use `stow <dir-name>` to update config files